 Laksa Nyonya

-Laksa is really popular among Malaysians, so much so that many states in the country has its own version of this dish.
-Some of the examples include asam laksa from Penang, laksa Sarawak, laksa Johor where each has its own unique local flavour and taste.
+Laksa is one of Malaysia’s most iconic dishes.
+It is so popular among Malaysians that nearly every state in the country has its own version of this dish.
+From the tangy asam laksa from Penang to the creamy laksa Sarawak and sweet laksa Johor, each state adds its unique local flavour and taste to this celebrated Peranakan cuisine.

-Nyonya laksa is considered unique because it has a rich coconut-based broth, cooked with chicken bones and prawn shells.
-It is usually served with thick rice noodles and toppings of bean curd puffs, bean sprouts, prawns, sliced fish cakes, hard-boiled egg and thinly sliced cucumbers.
+Nyonya laksa is considered unique because it has a rich coconut-based broth that is cooked with chicken bones and prawn shells.
+It is usually served with thick rice noodles and toppings of bean curd puffs, bean sprouts, prawns, sliced fish cakes, hard-boiled egg, and thinly sliced cucumbers.

 Click here to check out the recipe!